 What is Guided Selling?

 However, going to physical stores is no longer the only way to shop.
 The world of online shopping now makes it possible to buy pretty much everything you need from your smartphone.
-But guided selling still has an important role to play, and this is where chatbots can help.
+But guided selling still has an important role to play, and this is where digital guided selling systems like chatbots can help.

 Why is Guided Selling Useful?

-Used correctly, chatbots can use guided selling to make life easier for customers, reduce costs, take the pressure off support staff, and ultimately sell more.
+Used correctly, chatbots can be the perfect guided selling tool.
+They make life easier for customers, reduce costs, take the pressure off support staff, and ultimately sell more.

 When shopping, we often fall victim to something called ‘decision fatigue’.
-After hours of deciding what to buy next, our mental energy runs dry and we can no longer face another buying choice.
-This leads customers to leave the buying process earlier than they otherwise would.
+After hours of deciding what to buy next, our mental energy runs dry and we can no longer face another buying decision.
+This leads customers to leave the shopping experience earlier than they otherwise would.

-In a brick-and-mortar shop, sales assistants are on hand to ease this process, guiding customers through their decision-making and reducing friction so they complete the sale.
-Online, that role is played by chatbots.
+In a brick-and-mortar shop, sales reps are on hand to ease this process, guiding customers through their decision-making and reducing friction so they complete the sale.
+Online, in the world of e-commerce, that role is played by chatbots.

-By asking the right questions, chatbots can help customers define and locate exactly what they want and provide genuinely useful suggestions.
+By asking the right questions, chatbots can help customers define and locate exactly what they want and provide genuinely useful product recommendations, improving the customer experience.
 Instead of hitting a mental wall and giving up, customers have the support they need to find what they’re looking for and buy it.
 It’s a win for everyone.

 How to Implement Chatbot-Based Guided Selling